 But how are we to love the unlovable?

-Echoing these instructions, Moses passed along a similar message at the start of this week’s Torah portion.
-It begins: “All of you are standing today in the presence of the LORD your God your leaders and chief men, your elders and officials, and all the other men of Israel, together with your children and your wives, and the foreigners living in your camps who chop your wood and carry your water.”
+Echoing these instructions, Moses passed along a similar message in these verses from Deuteronomy chapter 29: “All of you are standing today in the presence of the LORD your God—your leaders and chief men, your elders and officials, and all the other men of Israel, together with your children and your wives, and the foreigners living in your camps who chop your wood and carry your water.”

 The sages teach that the sin that led to the destruction of the Temple, God’s dwelling place on earth, was the sin of “baseless hatred.”
 According to Jewish tradition, God said, “If you can’t live with each other, I won’t live with you.”
 The antidote to the sin of baseless hatred is “baseless love.”
 When we can embrace each other unconditionally, God will return once again.